vatsalmavani/ChatApp/README.md

 * User can exit from the chat using `/exit` command
 * Server can be stopped running using `exit()` command

+## Limitations

+* The server can accept maximum of 10 connections.
+* Every message must be less than 4096 bytes in size.

 ## Reference

 * https://docs.python.org/3/howto/sockets.html